rosemwangie/DSA-Starter/src/data-structures/linked-lists/README.md

 # Linked Lists

 A **linked List** is used to represent sequential data.
 Linear order is not given by their physical placement in memory.
-Instead each element contains an address of the next element eg: 10--->20--->35---> null.
-Each node contains: data, a reference(link) to the next node in the sequence.
+Instead each element contains an address of the next element.
+Each node contains: data, a reference(link) to the next node in the sequence.Arrays have better cache locality as compared to linked lists.

 ## Pros